Marker Logo

 Topics.
 This historical marker is listed in these topic lists: MilitaryWar, World I. A significant historical year for this entry is 1916.

 Location.
 33° 11.587′ N, 87° 31.542′ W. Marker is in Tuscaloosa, Alabama, in Tuscaloosa County.
-Marker is on McFarland Boulevard East (U.S. 82), on the right when traveling north.
+It is on McFarland Boulevard East (U.S. 82), on the right when traveling north.
 Marker is located in the Tuscaloosa County Veterans Memorial park, located in front of University Mall.
 Touch for map.
 Marker is at or near this postal address: 1701 McFarland Boulevard East, Tuscaloosa AL 35404, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Tuscaloosa County Veterans Memorial (here, next to this marker); M60A3 TTS Medium Tank (a few steps from this marker); U.S.S.
+At least 8 other markers are within walking distance of this marker: Tuscaloosa County Veterans Memorial (here, next to this marker); M60A3 TTS Medium Tank (a few steps from this marker); U.S.S.
 Tuscaloosa (CA 37) (a few steps from this marker); Gun from the U.S.S.
 Tuscaloosa (within shouting distance of this marker); Replica Gates for Northington General Hospital (within shouting distance of this marker); Bell UH-1 Iroquois (Huey)

 Paid Advertisement